micmejia/bible-dump/NKJV/Jeremiah/Jer 36.md

 Nevertheless Elnathan, Delaiah, and Gemariah implored the king not to burn the scroll; but he would not listen to them.

 ###### 26
-And the king commanded Jerahmeel [^e]the king's son, Seraiah the son of Azriel, and Shelemiah the son of Abdeel, to seize Baruch the scribe and Jeremiah the prophet, but the Lord hid them. ## Jeremiah Rewrites the Scroll
+And the king commanded Jerahmeel the king's son, Seraiah the son of Azriel, and Shelemiah the son of Abdeel, to seize Baruch the scribe and Jeremiah the prophet, but the Lord hid them. ## Jeremiah Rewrites the Scroll

 ###### 27
-Now after the king had burned the scroll with the words which Baruch had written [^f]at the instruction of Jeremiah, the word of the Lord came to Jeremiah, saying:
+Now after the king had burned the scroll with the words which Baruch had written at the instruction of Jeremiah, the word of the Lord came to Jeremiah, saying:

 ###### 28
 "Take yet another scroll, and write on it all the former words that were in the first scroll which Jehoiakim the king of Judah has burned.